 Eagle Bulk Shipping (EGLE) Gains As Market Dips: What You Should Know

-Heading into today, shares of the shipping company had lost 31.46% over the past month, lagging the Transportation sector's loss of 8.64% and the S&P 500's loss of 6.03% in that time.
+Prior to today's trading, shares of the shipping company had lost 24.88% over the past month.
+This has lagged the Transportation sector's loss of 0.6% and the S&P 500's gain of 1.51% in that time.

-Investors will be hoping for strength from Eagle Bulk Shipping as it approaches its next earnings release, which is expected to be August 4, 2022.
-In that report, analysts expect Eagle Bulk Shipping to post earnings of $4.17 per share.
-This would mark year-over-year growth of 58.56%.
-Our most recent consensus estimate is calling for quarterly revenue of $140.92 million, up 33.79% from the year-ago period.
+Wall Street will be looking for positivity from Eagle Bulk Shipping as it approaches its next earnings report date.
+This is expected to be August 4, 2022.
+The company is expected to report EPS of $4.17, up 58.56% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $140.92 million, up 33.79% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $18.17 per share and revenue of $583.76 million.
 These totals would mark changes of +49.18% and +19.16%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for Eagle Bulk Shipping.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 1.53% higher.
-Eagle Bulk Shipping is holding a Zacks Rank of #1 (Strong Buy) right now.
+Eagle Bulk Shipping currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Eagle Bulk Shipping is currently trading at a Forward P/E ratio of 2.43.
-This valuation marks a discount compared to its industry's average Forward P/E of 2.98.
+Investors should also note Eagle Bulk Shipping's current valuation metrics, including its Forward P/E ratio of 2.45.
+Its industry sports an average Forward P/E of 2.88, so we one might conclude that Eagle Bulk Shipping is trading at a discount comparatively.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.